Sreeprad/PRODIGY_WD_01/README.md

 - **Fixed Position:** The navigation menu stays at the top of the page, visible at all times.
 - **Dynamic Styling:** The background color or font color changes when scrolling or hovering over menu items.
-- **Responsive Design:** The menu is designed to be responsive and work well on various screen sizes.

 ### Technologies Used